 The American Museum of Natural History is seeking a nimble and collaborative leader to serve as the inaugural Director of Post Award Grant Administration.

 The Director of Post Award Grant Administration will be responsible for the day-to-day management of federal and non-federal grant post-award research administration operations.
 The Director will be responsible for ensuring effective internal controls are in place, building collaborative relationships across the Museum, supporting a culture centered on continuous improvements that reflect best practices and delivering excellent post-award research administration service.
-A full description of the position can be found in the downloadable search profile linked at the top of the page.
+A full description of the position and a link to the search profile can be found HERE.

 - Bachelor’s degree in accounting or business administration with a concentration in accounting.

 - Minimum of five years of post-award research administration supervisory experience at an institution or comparable entity with a portfolio of >$5 million in federal funding.

 - Experience with invoicing, federal letter of credit draws, and audit resolution.

 - Extensive knowledge of Uniform Guidance, cost accounting standards, effort certification, sub-recipient monitoring, and financial status reporting.